aws/karpenter-provider-aws/website/content/en/docs/concepts/_index.md

 Currently, Karpenter supports deprovisioning instances based on two node conditions:
 - number of seconds from node creation, known as "node expiry"
-- number of seconds with no pods, known as "node emptiness"
+- number of seconds with no pods running, known as "node emptiness"

 ### Node Expiry